truenas/middleware/docs/userguide/index.rst

 spare, which is not supported at this time.

 If you need reliable disk alerting and immediate reporting of a failed drive, use a fully manageable hardware RAID controller such as a LSI
 MegaRAID controller or a 3Ware twa-compatible controller.
-The current FreeBSD ZFS implementation will not notice that a drive is gone until you reboot or put the volume on high load.
 More information about LSI cards and FreeNAS® can be found in this `forum post <http://forums.freenas.org/showthread.php?11901-Confused-about-that-LSI-card-Join-the-crowd>`_.

 Suggestions for testing disks before adding them to a RAID array can be found in this